US Insurance Support

 6. I have Medicaid, will my insurance cover the Ponto device?

 Medicaid does cover the device, however it depends on the state of which the Medicaid was issued.
 Oticon Medical participates with Medicaid in specific states.
 Reimbursement will attempt to obtain a prior authorization for Non-Contracting Medicaid states, however there is no guarantee they will allow us to bill or agree to the prior approval request.
-In the event this happens, we can refer you to our third party biller Sun Med for an attempt of approval.

 7. My insurance refuses to pay, what can Oticon Medical do for me to receive the device?

 A request for prior authorization does not guarantee approval (or payment).
 Here at Oticon Medical, we pride ourselves on providing each patient with a quality product and service, however certain situations are out of the hands of the Reimbursement department.
 In the event your insurance carrier denies approval, we can always discuss a payment option.

 8. I faxed the benefit verification forms over to Oticon Medical but I haven’t heard anything, why is that?

 Oticon Medical receives faxes through a fax server.
 Once we receive benefit verification forms, it is our process that we notify the facility that we’ve received the benefit verification forms.
 If you have not received a notification from Reimbursement, a few things could have occurred.
 We did not receive the fax or we didn’t receive the fax in its entirety that list contact information.
 In the event you have not received any notification of receipt, either re-fax or call Reimbursement at 855-400-9761.

 9. I have Medicare, will my insurance cover the Ponto device?